Tiny-Earth/DemoSite/site/src/structure.md

 !!! compat ""
     `NOTE: This content was restructured recently.
 Its objectives need to be rewritten.`

-The organizational structure of a course, including schedule, format, communication modes and overall themes.
-A well-structured course communicates all of these components to students, and ensures they have access to each component.
+Course structure refers to the organizational system of a course, including schedule, format, communication modes and overall themes.
+A well-structured course communicates all of these components to students and ensures they have access to each component.

 !!! note ""
     #### Welcome Emails